 The pioneer has the characteristic of being a stranger in the world in which he finds himself.
 He often suffers from a lack of socialization.
 Finally, it is congruent.
 It is insensitive to judgments about ideas, insensitive to social norms.

-Diffusion curve of an innovation
+check these guys out Diffusion curve of an innovation

 Innovation does not respond only to economic interests.
 For the pioneer, it is more hope of a social recognition if he succeeds.
 In addition, for innovation to grow, it will need to meet a favorable legal, political and cultural ground.

 How the stranger, as we have defined the pioneer can happen to make his difference accepted?

 He works closely with his network.
 The network extends beyond the borders of the company / organization in which the pioneer is.
 It is more or less illegal, or at least informally.
 The network is a system of exchange and has no independent existence of its effectiveness.
 Again, this is not the only economic variable that governs trade.
 The network operates on the principle of giving and giving back [BRONISLAW MALINOWSKI – The Argonauts of the Western Pacific] much more flexible but also more engaging than pure economic logic.